 He has traveled to Europe, South America, Asia, Australia, Africa, India, and across the United States to perform at a variety of venues from The Harare International Festival of the Arts center stage in Zimbabwe to the Oriental Art Center Symphony Hall in Shanghai, China.
 He appeared on the NPR programs A Prairie Home Companion and Performance Today and had the honor of performing for the Dalai Lama.
 He composed the first concerto for Slack Key Guitar and Orchestra Malama ‘Aina which premiered in 2016.
 In addition to performing, he has been teaching ukulele and guitar for over 20 years at institutions including the University of Hawaii and the University of Southern California, privately, and in workshops internationally.
 He has composed, transcribed, and arranged hundreds of pieces for both ukulele and guitar in a variety of genres.
 He achieved a milestone in Hawaiian music at the 47th Annual Grammy Awards on February 13th, 2005, when a recording on Palm Records featuring Jeff and other island artists, Slack Key Guitar Volume 2, won the first ever Grammy Award for best Hawaiian recording.
 His solo recording Maui On My Mind was nominated for a Grammy in 2011.
 Five of his songs were featured in the film The Descendants starring George Clooney.

-Fingerstyle Ukulele Fingerstyle ukulele is a challenging but fruitful way to play ukulele.
+Fingerstyle Ukulele Learning fingerstyle ukulele can be both challenging and fruitful.
 Most students of ukulele enjoy strumming chords and learning accompaniment to songs.
-This is one of the great strengths of the [...]
+This is one of the great strengths of the instrument.
+It [...]